 Politicisation of international trade

+My more recent research started explores framing and politicisation dynamics in international trade agreements.
 Not every trade agreement becomes equally contentious.
 Why do some international trade agreements generate large-scale public controversy, while others escape public scrutiny?
 This policy-centred project examines the factors that politicise trade agreements and the measures taken by decision makers to mitigate politicisation.
 In this project, which is funded by an SSHRC-ESRC Knowledge Synthesis Grant, I collaborate with Achim Hurrelmann (Carleton), Crina Viju (Carleton), and Adam Chalmers (KCL).